cvonk/CALalarm/README.md

 ```

 ### Bill of Materials
+Two approaches can be used when deciding the look of you clock.
+One of which is to have the ring fully visible, with the other being to use the leds as a artsy-backlight.
 ![Internals of Backward facing glass clock with LED circle](media/forward_facing_int.jpg)
 ![Internals of Forward facing glass clock with LED circle](media/backward_facing_int.jpg)